a-angeliev/Shoecommerce/server/README.md

 > }
 > ```
 > Server validations are:
-> - Required admin authorization.
+> - Requires admin authorization.
 > - Request must have valid body as request example.
 > - Colors are predefine: black, white, green, red, brown, gray, blue, pink.
 > - Genders are predefine: kid, man, women.
-> - Price must be bigger than discount.
+> - Price must be higher than the discount.
 >
 > ## Get many products
 > You can take all existed products, but also you can filter products by gender, category, type.
 > If you want to filter products should use URL params.
-> "?brand=RandomBrand" -> That will filter products and you will get only that they have brand = RandomBrand.
+> "?brand=RandomBrand" -> This will filter the products with the selected brand = RandomBrand.
 > "?category=RandomCategory" -> Same as brand filtration.
 > "?gender=kid" -> Same as brand. ** GENDER CAN BE ONLY KID, MAN, WOMAN.
-If you try with something else you will get error.
+If you try something else you will get error.
 >
 > Filters can be stacked.
 Example:
-> "?brand=nike&gender=kid" -> That will return those products that brand is nike and gender is for kids.
+> "?brand=nike&gender=kid" -> This will return those products which brand is nike and gender is for kids.
 >
 > ### Request
 > `[GET] '/products?brand=nike&gender=kid'`